Fast and Loose (con game)

 Fast and Loose is a cheating game played at fairs by sharpers.
 It is also known as Pricking the Garter (Renaissance), The Strap (1930 con man argot), The Old Army Game (World War II), The Australian Belt, and Pricking at the Belt.
+A similar trick is known as On the Barrelhead.

 The basic game is played with a circle of some sort of material, typically belts or garters in the past, or loops of string or jewellery chains in modern times.
 It is placed on a table in such a way that it forms two open loops.
-The player, or mark, places their finger or stick in one of the loops.
+The player, or mark, places an object such as their finger or stick in one of the loops.

 If they choose the right one, when the sharper attempts to lift the chain it will wrap around the object and become "fast" and the player wins.
 If they choose the wrong one, it is not actually around the object and is "loose".
 The confidence game involves the fact that which loop is fast changes depending on the way it is lifted, so the sharper can always make it loose.

 The term "playing fast and loose" now means to be tricky, saying one thing and doing another.
 This use of the term has been traced back to William Shakespeare's King John, implying the trick was already well established in the 16th century.

 History

 In older periods, the leather or cloth webbing garters that men used to hold their stockings up around their thighs were used in this game; later, the cloth webbing belts like those used by soldiers were popular.
-Whatever the form, the game is played the same.
+Whatever the form, the game is played the same way.
 A strap, usually in the form of a belt, is folded in half by the street hustler or mountebank, and then wound into a coil, forming two identical loops in the center of the coil—one the folded center of the strap, and the other its first fold.
 These loops look identical.

 The scam artist challenges a spectator to place a stick in the true center loop — the one that holds Fast to the stick when the two ends of the strap are pulled.
 If the operator pulled and the strap came "loose," the spectator lost his bet.
 Since the operator could secretly change how the two ends are pulled away, he could always win.
 Shills would help encourage others to play, make it look possible to win, and give "advice" to the "marks" who tried to win.
 By winning, the shills encourage others to try — "It's easy, if you know how to spot it."
 At one time a popular scam, it was much practised by Gypsies, a circumstance alluded to by Shakespeare in Antony and Cleopatra (iv.
 12):

 "Like a right gipsy, hath, at fast and loose, Beguiled me to the very heart of loss."